MikeBloomfield/testvp/content/en/about.md

 ---
 title: About us
-seoTitle: About Audio Agency VP Production
+seoTitle: About audio agency VP Production
 seoDescription: VP Production Team ➤ Who and how creates audio that works for your project and audience.
 layout: about
 type: page